 Fergal Harte, General Manager, The Kingsley Hotel

-Going live is just the beginning.
-The real test of a provider comes in the weeks and months after implementation when your team is learning the ropes and questions inevitably arise.
+Going live is just the beginning, and the real test of a provider is the support available in the weeks and months afterwards.

 This matters more than you might think.
 When you're in the middle of payroll processing or trying to solve a rostering issue, you need answers fast - from someone who actually understands hospitality operations.